stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Um, so, it's Stellar Firma episode 8.
-It's nearly 10 o'clock at night and we've had a few drinks and things are starting to unravel, so this is going to be our last--
+It's nearly 10 o'clock at night, and we've had a few drinks, and things are starting to unravel, so this is gonna be our last--

 #### BEN